acidanthera/BrcmPatchRAM/README.md

   * ``[13d3:3456]`` Azurewave (4352/20702 combo)
   * ``[413c:8143]`` Dell DW1550 (4352/20702 combo)

 All of the firmwares from the Windows package are present in the kext and automatically associated with their vendor/device-ids.
 They are expected to work, but have not been confirmed.
 If you can confirm a working device not listed above, please notify via the "issues" database on github.
+The firmwares have been updated to version 12.0.1.1105.

 #### More Installation Details

-BrcmPatchRAM.kext and BrcmPatchRAM2.kext can be installed either through bootloader kext injection or placed in /System/Library/Extensions (/Library/Extensions on 10.11 and later).
+BrcmPatchRAM.kext, BrcmPatchRAM2.kext and BrcmPatchRAM3.kext can be installed either through bootloader kext injection or placed in /System/Library/Extensions (/Library/Extensions on 10.11 and later).
-Install only one, not both, depending on system version.
+Make sure to install only one of them, depending on system version.

 BrcmFirmwareRepo.kext does not work with bootloader kext injection, unless using a device specific firmware injector.
 BrcmFirmwareData.kext can work with bootloader kext injection.